simonmichael/hledger/hledger/hledger.m4.md

 ## hledger's lot tracking

+Lot tracking is a flagship feature of hledger 2.0, which will be released in or after june 2026.
+It is currently available in experimental preview releases, and things may change.
+Your testing and feedback are important for making the 2.0 release better.

 hledger's lot tracking builds on the design first shipped in Ledger, then improved in Beancount. hledger understands several kinds of notation describing lots.
 You can record all details explicitly, or use more convenient low-boilerplate entries,